What’s new in iOS 14

 Health An all-new sleep experience helps you meet sleep goals and wind down before bed.
 You can use the Health Checklist to review and turn on important features in the Health app.
 See Set up sleep schedules and Manage health features with the Health Checklist.

-Headphone sound level You can check the precise audio level while it plays through your iPhone headphones and set maximum volume limits.
-See Check headphone and environmental sound levels in Control Center and Limit the headphone volume.
+Headphone sound level (iOS 14.2) Receive a notification and have the headphone volume turned down automatically if the audio you’re listening to is loud enough that it could affect your hearing.
+You can also check the precise audio level while it plays through your iPhone headphones and set maximum volume limits.
+See Track headphone and environmental sound-level exposure in Health, Check headphone and environmental sound levels in Control Center, and Limit the headphone volume.

 FaceTime FaceTime can now detect when a participant is using sign language and make the person prominent in a Group FaceTime call.
 Video calling is more natural by helping you establish eye contact even when you’re looking at the screen instead of the camera.
 See Make a Group FaceTime call.